Results as of July 2018

-Designed by leading behavior change experts, health faculty from Harvard and Stanford, and AI technologists, Lark’s one-on-one AI chronic disease solution was developed over the past six years through 355 million interactions with a million patients.
-Every Personal Lark Coach uses scientifically-proven methods to help members manage or prevent chronic conditions with lifestyle wellness coaching and behavioral health counseling, type 2 diabetes prevention, type 2 diabetes management, and hypertension management solutions.
+Designed by leading behavior change experts, medical informatics, health faculty from Harvard and Stanford, and AI technologists, Lark’s one-on-one AI chronic disease solution was developed over the past six years through 355 million interactions with a million patients.
+Every Personal Lark Coach uses open access scientifically-proven methods to help members manage or prevent chronic conditions with lifestyle wellness coaching and behavioral health counseling, type 2 diabetes prevention, type 2 diabetes management, and hypertension management solutions.
 Because it uses AI and is accessible via smartphone, Lark is available to patients anytime, anywhere, and is infinitely scalable.
 With this ease of use, Lark has engaged 83 percent of DPP-eligible patients within 72 hours of being referred to its AI platform.
 This year, Lark became the first AI-led DPP to be fully reimbursable with a CPT code.

 “Lark is tackling some of society’s largest health problems – rising health care costs, chronic disease management, and a shortage of healthcare professionals needed to meet patient demand.
 This study proves that Lark’s AI Personal Health Coach is as effective as an in-person nurse.
 This is a game-changer that provides a turnkey solution for payors and enterprises wanting to improve people’s health and bring down costs,” said Cora Tellez, former president of Health Net health plans, senior executive at Blue Shield of California and Kaiser Permanente, and a Lark Health Committee member.